CrushEm/intervie_prep/README.md

 ### Example:

-To run a file named example.ts in the jstots_examples folder, use:
+To run a file example named catagories_ex.ts in the jstots_examples folder, use:
 ```
 cd interview-prep/src/jstots_examples
 tsx catagories_ex.ts